Phosmic/wvutils/README.md

             n: int) -> Generator[Sequence[Any], None, None]
 ```

-Iterate a Sequence in Chunks
+Iterate a sequence in size `n` chunks.

 **Arguments**: